 Karimah looks at the legacy of Muslim Indo-Caribbean resistance to colonization, journey of learning/unlearning, intergenerational trauma (rooted in Indentureship, colonization, white supremacy, Hindu supremacy, Hindutva ideology, Brahmin supremacy, Anti-Muslim Racism and Mainland South Asian/Indian Supremacy etc.), decolonizing (including Decolonizing Mental Health).

 She as well focuses on the mental health impacts of Muslim Indo-Caribbean (Indo-Caribbean) marginalization in Indo-Caribbean, Indentured Diaspora, Indian, South Asian, Caribbean, West Indian and Muslim spaces.
 Decolonizing Mental Health is essential to unpacking all these forms of Muslim Indo-Caribbean marginalization and structural oppression in Indo-Caribbean, Indentured Diasporic, Indian and South Asian spaces.

 Her Masters in Political Science at York University specialized in the marginalization of the Muslim South Asian Diaspora in Trinidad and Guyana, which included field research in Trinidad.

-Karimah is a published author/writer, spoken word artist with work ranging from academic, community work to spoken words, she gave talks, interviews and workshops on the topics mentioned earlier.
+Karimah is a published author/writer, spoken word artist with work ranging from academic, community work to spoken words, art, talks, interviews, podcasts and workshops on the topics mentioned earlier.

 She is the Managing Editor of the Identity Politics and Belonging cluster of The Migration Initiative that publishes peer-reviewed articles (https://www.themigrationinitiative.ca/editorialboard).